 Distributions will be made within two months of the annual accounting period and where applicable, within two months of the interim accounting period.

-The frequency of income distribution and dates for each Fund are shown below.
+It is the ACD's policy to distribute all available income received into the Funds on the relevant distribution dates.
+The frequency of income distribution and dates for each Fund are shown below: